‘She sounded terrified’: St. Louis woman missing after train ride to Dallas - NewsBreak

 Coffee Wright, the CEO of St. Louis-based nonprofit Missing Person Task Force, Inc., said the first 48 hours are the most crucial after a person goes missing.
 She said the family has to go back to Dallas and do as much legwork as possible.

 “Parents, family, head back to Dallas.
 Head back to Dallas and start passing out flyers all over.
 Cover as much ground as you can.
 Get as many people as you can to volunteer.
 You got to be her foot soldiers.
-Also, go on social media every day, every day, showing people her photos and making people care,” Wright said.Proud Boys leader charged in Jan.
-6 plot jailed until trial
+Also, go on social media every day, every day, showing people her photos and making people care,” Wright said.North Carolina school district under fire after mock ‘slave auction’

 Clay said her sister has a blood condition and suffers from mental illness.
 She hopes people share her sister’s face and story and can help bring her sister home.